 When resilience comes to mind, the question of security also comes into question.
 Even amid the pandemic, cyber-attacks plagued people and organizations alike, trying to find vulnerabilities to exploit.

 With more people and data made available online, attackers also stepped up their game.
 If a user needs to think up of personal ways to keep his data safe while using an app, the app loses value.
 Developing secure data frameworks then is like equipping your app with a face mask – it is basic protection against web users with malicious intent.

 The world might have plunged in the year COVID-19 wreaked havoc on human activities, but the persistence of human ingenuity through digital efforts proves the world can be better.
 Brilliant use of innovative design and development trends will surely usher in a new age of growth.

 Having a future-forward vision is necessary to harness the potential of hundreds of tools available today, and you will need help.
-Web development company, USER Experience Researchers Pte Ltd is a Singapore-based user-centric firm leveraging new technologies for the post-pandemic world.
+Web development company, User Experience Researchers Singapore (USER) is a Singapore-based user-centric firm leveraging new technologies for the post-pandemic world.